How to Overcome Language Barriers While Traveling

 Phrasebooks usually cover the basics—the stuff you really need to know to get by.
 For example, many will include words and phrases to help you when:

-**You're trying to order food:** No matter if you are at a street food stall or need to let the waiter know about you allergies, you'll be able to get exactly what you need.
+You're trying to order food: No matter if you're at a street food stall or need to let the waiter know about your allergies, you'll be able to get exactly what you need.

-**You're completely lost:** Even if you are normally good at directions, asking a local is the best way to discover shortcuts, and hidden treasures.
+You're completely lost: Even if you're normally good with directions, asking a local is the best way to discover shortcuts and hidden treasures.

 Something goes wrong with your health: Explaining your symptoms—or understanding what a doctor is telling you—can be a lifesaver when you're ill.